Workinator/workinator3/README.md

 Anything that can be done by SyncExecutor can also be done, less efficiently, by AsyncExecutor.
 I am focusing on AsyncExecutor to start.

+# Partitions per Executor

+Each partition get assigned to an executor.

+## One Executor per Partition

+STATUS: In progress

+Each partition get it's own executor.
+All partition are processed independently of each other.

+This is expected to be the more commonly used implementation.

+## Multiple Partitions Per Executor

+STATUS: Thought of it, then forgot about it, then remembered it again.

+Using this strategy, multiple partitions are assigned to each executor.

+This may be useful for some applications.
+There was a concrete use case of this that has slipped my mind.

+IE: Executor A handles Partitions 1,2,3,4,5.
+Executor B handles Partiton 6,7,8.

 # Rebalance Strategies